 Data can be a powerful tool for you to use to support student financial aid completion.
-The NYS FAFSA Completion Initiative data from HESC is already available, and Ed Trust-NY's online data tool will be available this spring.
-You should use completion data to help inspire more students to compete their applications, refine your school's strategy for supporting students and families working on their applications, and celebrate your successes.
+The NYS FAFSA Completion Initiative data from HESC and EdTrust-New York's online data tool can help you insprire more students to complete their applications, refine your school's strategy for supporting students and families working on their applications, and celebrate your successes.